-The Division of Biostatistics and Epidemiology welcomes a diverse group of international students into its programs.
+The Department of Biostatistics and Epidemiology welcomes a diverse group of international students into its programs.
 As a university, UMass Amherst is host to students from more than 70 countries.
 Through the university’s International Programs Office (IPO), international students will benefit from the full range of support, guidance, opportunities and resources that UMass Amherst offers.
 If you have questions about applying to or studying at UMass Amherst, we recommend that you contact their office for assistance.

 English-as-a-Second Language Resources: